AlvGar9/MLP-sheet-music-genre/README.md

 <h2>📌 Project Overview</h2>

 <p>
   This project tackles the challenge of music genre classification by applying machine learning models to two distinct data modalities.
-The primary goal is to demonstrate a versatile skill set in handling, processing, and modeling different types of data—symbolic and visual—to solve a single, cohesive problem.
+The primary goal is to demonstrate a versatile skill set in handling, processing, and modeling different types of data, symbolic and visual, to solve a single, cohesive problem.
 </p>
 <p>
   The "why" behind this project is to showcase an end-to-end data science workflow, from rigorous exploratory data analysis (EDA) and preprocessing of a complex, imbalanced dataset to the implementation and evaluation of state-of-the-art deep learning models.
 It serves as a practical demonstration of my ability to approach a problem from multiple angles and leverage the appropriate tools for each task.
 </p>

-<h3>🎵 Part 1: NLP Approach — Classification from Symbolic Music Data (MXL)</h3>
+<h3>🎵 Part 1: NLP Approach, Classification from Symbolic Music Data (MXL)</h3>
 <p>
   This component treats music as a language.
 By parsing the symbolic notation in MusicXML (<code>.mxl</code>) files, we can apply powerful NLP models to learn and classify genres.
 </p>